 Cannondale CAAD series

 The first Cannondale CAAD bike was made back in 1996, with one of the most revolutionary aluminum frames ever.
-Today, almost 25 years later, these are still modern racing aluminum machines that feel light, stiff, fast, and nimble.
+Today, more than 25 years later, these are still modern racing aluminum machines that feel light, stiff, fast, and nimble.

 The secret behind the CAAD series is that it offers the lightness and performance of carbon at an aluminum price.
 These frames are lighter and stiffer than many competitors’ carbon frames.